Home » 12 to 36 hour Layovers » Newfoundland RV, Car Travel Logistics

 Avalon and St. John’s

 Argentia is the stronger choice for eastern Newfoundland.
-If Bonavista, Trinity, the southern Avalon, or St. John’s are central to the trip, this route makes the island feel smaller right away.
+If Bonavista, Trinity, the southern Avalon, or St. John’s are central to the trip, this route makes the island feel smaller from the start.

 Northern Peninsula and Labrador